 Health Policy Score: 7 France has a high-quality health system, which is generous and largely inclusive.
 Since its inception, it has remained a public system based on a compulsory, uniform insurance for all French citizens, with employers' and employees' contributions calculated according to wage levels.
 Together with widespread complementary insurances, they cover most individual costs.
 About 10% of GDP is spent on health care, one of the highest ratios in Europe.
-The health system includes all residents, and actually offers services for illegal immigrants and foreigners.
+The health system includes all residents, and also offers services for illegal immigrants and foreigners.

 The problem is cost efficiency and the containment of deficits, which have been constant in recent years.
-Since 1996, parliament has voted on an annual expenditure target for the whole system but, in practice, this target has been regularly exceeded (facing a deficit of €13.2 billion in 2014 and €12.8 billion in 2015).
-The government foresees that this deficit will decrease below €10 billion in 2016, but this will largely depend on the anticipated creation of new jobs (60,000 in 2015 and, hopefully, 130,000 in 2016).
-The government has found it difficult to impose targets for the evolution of expenditures, pharmaceutical prices, medical treatment, physician remuneration and wages (for hospital employees).
-Savings have improved recently, but the high level of medication consumption is an issue still to be tackled with more decisive measures.
+Since 1996, parliament has voted on an annual expenditure target for the whole system but, in practice, this target has been regularly exceeded (facing a deficit of 13.2 billion in 2014 and 12.8 billion in 2015).
+However, the deficit will decrease below 10 billion, which is an important success after so many years of increasing deficits.
+The government has found it difficult to impose targets for the evolution of expenditures, pharmaceutical prices, medical treatment, physician remuneration, and wages for hospital employees.
+Savings have improved recently, but the high level of medication consumption still needs to be tackled with more decisive measures.
+The lack of doctors in rural areas and in some poor neighborhood is a growing issue.
+The unsatisfactory distribution of doctors among regions and medical disciplines would be unbearable without the high contribution of practitioners from foreign countries (Africa, Middle East, Romania).